AndreiPurits/tiktok_gen/README.md

 ## The script will:

-Download the video from VIDEO_URL
+- Download the video from VIDEO_URL
-Cut several short clips (15–35s each)
+- Cut several short clips (15–35s each)
-Transcribe audio using Whisper
+- Transcribe audio using Whisper
-Add subtitles + background visuals/music
+- Add subtitles + background visuals/music
-Save the result as output_0.mp4, output_1.mp4, etc.
+- Save the result as output_0.mp4, output_1.mp4, etc.

 ## Notes
--Subtitles require ImageMagick installed and configured -Place your background .mp4 and music .mp3 in the respective folders -Whisper transcription can be slow depending on model size and hardware
+- Subtitles require ImageMagick installed and configured
+- Place your background .mp4 and music .mp3 in the respective folders
+- Whisper transcription can be slow depending on model size and hardware